awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-add-triggers-cf-console.md

 1. Paste the ARN of the Lambda function that you want to execute when the chosen event occurs\.
 This is the value that you copied in step 1\.

+1. Select **Include Body** if you want to access the request body in your function\.

+   Note that you don't need to select this option if you just want to replace the request body\.

 1. To execute the same function for more event types, choose **\+** and repeat steps 6 and 7\.

 1. Choose **Yes, Edit**\.